-There are several parks projects in Concord that primarily serve communities that have historically been under-resourced: Academy-Gibson, Marvin Caldwell Park and Hartsell Park / Recreation Center.
+There are several parks projects in Concord that primarily This would be an appropriate project for the City to seek serve communities that have historically been under-reexternal funding from a program such as the National Endowment for the Arts "Our Town" program. sourced: Academy-Gibson, Marvin Caldwell Park and Hartsell Park / Recreation Center.